 - Additional whipped topping and chocolate chips, optional

-- 1. In a large saucepan, melt butter and chocolate.
+- 1. Preheat oven to 350°.
+In a large saucepan over low heat, melt butter and chocolate.
 Stir in sugar until smooth.
 Add eggs and vanilla.
 Stir in flour until well blended.

 - 2. Pour into a greased 9-in. springform pan.
-Bake at 350° for 18-20 minutes or until a toothpick inserted near the center comes out clean.
+Bake until a toothpick inserted in center comes out clean, 18-20 minutes.
 Cool on a wire rack.

-- 3. In a large bowl, beat cream cheese and sugar until smooth.
-Beat in extract and food coloring if desired.
+- 3. Meanwhile, for filling, beat cream cheese and sugar until smooth.
+Beat in extract and, if desired, food coloring.
 Fold in whipped topping.
 Spread evenly over brownie layer.
-Cover and refrigerate for at least 1 hour.
+Refrigerate, covered, at least 1 hour.

 - 4. Remove sides of pan just before serving.
-Melt chocolate chips; drizzle over the top.
-Garnish with whipped topping and additional chocolate chips if desired.
+Melt chocolate chips; drizzle over top.
+Serve with additional whipped topping and chocolate chips if desired.
 Yield: 8 servings.

 Reviews for Mint Brownie Pie